-I mean, with $30 million tucked under your mattress, you've got a big buffer.
-You can easily replace that Ferrari that got stolen, or pay for that appendix you had taken out, can't you?
+With $21 million tucked under your mattress like the Blakes, you've got a big buffer.
+You can easily replace that Ferrari that got stolen or pay for that appendix you need taken out.

 Before you answer, take a quick look at some figures.
 These are the medical costs in the USA for various procedures: